Help for victims of violence

 persons living in a shared household (shared apartment or house).

-Violence can be of different kinds
+Violence can happen in different forms

 Physical violence